 The Tax Event Ledger gives you the insight you need to properly diagnose and take action on any tax-related issues within the eMoney simulation.
 Then head over to the Facts area to take action on those issues.

-This report also gives you insight for taxable events for other entities such as businesses, trusts or other important entities entered in the system.
+This report also gives you insight into taxable events for other entities such as businesses, trusts, or other important entities entered into the system.